wojciech-lasota/wojciech-lasota/README.md

 # Hi there 👋 I am Wojtek!
-## I am looking for an internship as a web developer!
+## I am looking for an job as a web developer!
 If you are looking for someone with React,TS,JS skills...
 I am the guy!
+## I am open to work as Junior JavaScript Developer or Junior React developer.

 ### I'm a passionate Computer Science student that's more than halfway into their Bachelor of Engineering degree.
 Check me [resume](https://github.com/wojciech-lasota/wojciech-lasota/raw/main/wojciech_lasota_resume%2016.11.pdf) and fell free to call me or send me a email.